Skip to content

 JuputerHub is available not only within UT network, but also from the rest of the Internet at jupyter.hpc.ut.ee with your UT credentials.
 To use JuputerHub, you have to have UTHPC account.

-Profile CPU cores Memory Time limit Notes
+Profile CPU cores Memory (GB) Time limit (hours) Notes

-Default 1 8 GB 6 h runs on main partition
+Default 1 8 6

-Multicore 8 16 GB 24 h
+Default Multi 8 16 24

-Testing 1 8 GB 2 h
+Testing 1 8 4

 Your single-user server spins up a job in Slurm queue on the UTHPC cluster and it might take sometime to start depending on the resource availability.
 The started single-user server stays up until either you stop it manually or the time limit kicks in.